CodersSquad/cg-booting-up-Gorchon/README.md

 ### Step 3: Place Required Files

-Ensure that the following files are available in the specified paths:
+Ensure that the following files are available in the same directory as your script (`cg-booting-up-Gorchon`):
-1. `image.png`: This file should be an image of the logo of your school, located at `/Users/chema./Documents/Programming/ComputerGraphics/class1/cg-booting-up-Gorchon/image.png`.
+1. `image.png`: This should be an image of the logo of ITESM.
+Place it directly in the `cg-booting-up-Gorchon` folder.
-2. `lowpoly_toy_car.obj`: A model file for the car object, located at `/Users/chema./Documents/Programming/ComputerGraphics/class1/cg-booting-up-Gorchon/lowpoly_toy_car.obj`
+2. `lowpoly_toy_car.obj`: A model file for the car object, also located in the `cg-booting-up-Gorchon` folder.
-3. `crate.obj`: A model file for the crate object, located at `/Users/chema./Documents/Programming/ComputerGraphics/class1/cg-booting-up-Gorchon/crate.obj`
+3. `crate.obj`: A model file for the crate object, located in the same `cg-booting-up-Gorchon` folder.

-Update the file paths in the code if these files are stored in different locations.
+The code right now references these files with relative paths (e.g., `'image.png'`, `'lowpoly_toy_car.obj'`, and `'crate.obj'`).
+If you place the files in different locations, update the file paths in the code accordingly.

 ### Step 4: Run the Program